 I'm a psychologist (specializing in research not therapy) keenly interested in what I have termed The Parenting Media - the loose collection of news, official recommendations, studies, advice and other information parents routinely encounter, on purpose or by accident.
 I've been debunking and reviewing child health and parenting news and studies at Momma Data since 2006 and on Psychology Today, Kids in The House and other outlets.
-As a research consultant I also help guide professionals such as journalists, writers, policy makers and educators in better understanding and communicating research and statistics about children.
+As a research consultant I also help guide professionals such as journalists, writers, policy makers and educators in better understanding, using and communicating research, statistics, issues and policies involving children.
 I work to help others not only understand but appreciate and put to use the growing wealth of knowledge about kids and parenting.

 Before Momma Data, I conducted and collaborated on research in labs and organizations, taught psychology, research methods and statistics, and co-authored articles in noted research journals and scholarly books.
 For over 15 years I worked on research projects in academia, government and the private sector spanning the fields of psychology, health and education with a special interest on cognitive and social-cognitive judgment in children and young adults.
 For more than a decade I've been reviewing and writing about research on children and observing how it gets reported, and yes, misreported or exaggerated.

 My research experience involves a number of institutions including the Department of Psychiatry at Duke University Medical Center, The National Opinion Research Center at the University of Chicago, ABT Associates (a social science research firm) and several academic psychology labs.
 I hold a A.B. in psychology from Duke University (with an emphasis on child development) and a Ph.D. in psychology from Rutgers, The State University of New Jersey.